acm-ndsu/Byte-le-2024/docs/source/useful_commands.rst

     python launcher.pyz r

 As the game is running, any print statements you have will print to your console, which can be useful for debugging.
-There will also be logs generated in the `logs` folder, showing what information was stored turn by turn.
+There will also be logs generated in the ``logs`` folder, showing what information was stored each turn in the JSON format.

 Visualize
 ----------